grandadmiral-thrawn/metQC/_posts/2015-02-19-standard-deviation-of-wind-direction-and-other-wind-checks-for-portal-old-and-new-anemometers.markdown

 | 2014|12|26|86.8776|0.4685 |341.1150|17.7419|
 | 2014|12|27|348.0764|0.3024 |350.1788|18.7041|

 It is evident that they are not getting the same input nor are they producing the same direction values.
 Even when input is similar (for example, on 12/27, deviation on the sonic is much more than on the propeller.)
+This is of course because the variability in the sonic is much finer.

 I also computed the same values against METDAT's five minute data based on the same array queries found in the documentation.
-I was not expecting to see the results to be the same since these are not vector averages, but I wanted to affirm that indeed the results would differ.
+This test was to affirm that the results of taking the mean of a standard deviation versus taking the standard deviation of means would give different results.
+I expected this to be true because the standard deviation of mean direction would retain the information from the high-resolution computation where as the mean of the standard deviations would dampen it.
+This was a correct expectation.

 The sonic is not measured on a daily table, so I can only show the daily values as computed from five minute values.